Gippsman2017/node-red-contrib-redlink/README.md

 More complexity, this type of system removes one of full layer of having to provide a separate messaging system and has a modern approach to web service architecture, with the best part being parallel computing.

-## Why is Redlink "Consumer" based messaging
+## Why is Redlink Consumer based messaging

 As stated, the real issue of scale-out containerisation is that adding compute by using consumer based load distribution works well with ISTIO / Kubenetes / Docker / LXC.